wpatter6/PokemonGoDiscordRaidBot/README.md

 # PokemonGoRaidBot

+##### Try it out first in a sandbox environment: https://discord.gg/9SCnYAU (message me in discord if you want to try out admin commands)

 ## What it does
 - This highly configurable discord bot will parse posts in a discord server and provide clean output to a configured channel on the discord server, and/or it can pin messages in the channel they were posted in.